Lurivar/SoColissimo/README.md

 7. socolissimo.order_address
 	- Arguments:
-		1. id | obligatoire | ID of the OrderAddressSoColissimo that should be retrieved by the loop.
+		1. id | obligatoire | ID of the OrderAddressColissimoPickupPoint that should be retrieved by the loop.
 	- Outputs:
-		1. $ID : OrderAddressSoColissimo ID.
+		1. $ID : OrderAddressColissimoPickupPoint ID.
-		2. $CODE : OrderAddressSoColissimo code.
+		2. $CODE : OrderAddressColissimoPickupPoint code.
-		3. $TYPE : OrderAddressSoColissimo type.
+		3. $TYPE : OrderAddressColissimoPickupPoint type.
 	- Usage:
 		```{loop name="yourloopname" type="socolissimo.order_address"}<!-- your template -->{/loop}```